 Cape Lookout is pet-friendly.
 If you have pets, bring them as well!
 Cape Lookout National Seashore is pet-friendly, though for safety it's best not to let dogs run off-leash.
 Not all passenger ferries allow pets, so check ahead.

 Critters and creatures.
-There’s always something when you in the great outdoor – bears in the mountains – and on these islands, it’s raccoons who are well-fed by scraps from all the fishermen but are still devious when it comes to getting into your food.
+There’s always something when you are in the great outdoors – bears in the mountains – and on these islands, it’s raccoons who are well-fed by scraps from all the fishermen but are still devious when it comes to getting into your food.
 Remember they have opposable thumbs and are crafty so things need to be locked down.
 They can and will break into tents but unlike bears, not your car!

 While waiting on Mr. Misadventures to do his sunset shoot, I set myself up on the boardwalk just below the dune with a portable chair, a book, and a mosquito head net (looks like this).
 It is less windy on the lighthouse side of the island (the side where you can’t camp) and less wind means more bugs.